-The Gender Equity Commission (GEC) of Pittsburgh, through the City, is contracting with the University of Pittsburgh to conduct a city-wide intersectional gender study.
-This Gender Analysis will provide data on the status of women and girls in Pittsburgh for the City to use as a base for setting priorities.
-It will also give a clearer picture of how Pittsburgh compares to other similar cities when it comes to gender equality.
+The Gender Equity Commission (GEC) of Pittsburgh, through the City, contracted with the University of Pittsburgh to conduct a city-wide intersectional gender study.
+This Gender Analysis provided data on the status of women and girls in Pittsburgh for the City to use as a base for setting priorities.
+It also gave a clearer picture of how Pittsburgh compares to other similar cities when it comes to gender equity.

 Part two of the study will focus on Pittsburgh city government employment data.

-For part three, the researchers will talk with Pittsburgher’s and collect their stories and experiences through a series of focus groups.
-The focus groups will take place in various neighborhoods around the City.
+Part three, the researchers will talk with Pittsburgher’s and collect their stories and experiences through a series of community meetings.
+The meetings will take place in various neighborhoods around the City.

 From Unchained at Last: On June 5, 2019 The Pennsylvania house of representatives voted unanimously today in favor of HB360, the bill we’re promoting to end child marriage.
 The bill heads to the senate next – and you can help make sure it passes there too.
 Email PA senators now to urge them to pass the Senate version, SB81.
 To learn more about “Unchained At Last” check out their website Unchainedat Last and these TEDX videos

 The PA Family Care Act recognizes the need for employees to take time to care for their families at critical times.
 There is bipartisan support for the Paid Family Care and Medical Leave Insurance in both the PA House and Senate.
 You can show your support by writing or calling your state representatives and request that they co-sponsor this life-changing legislation.

 “The Family Care Act” is a simple, well-tested mechanism.
 Similar state insurance funds are already in place in New York, New Jersey, Massachusetts, Rhode Island, California, Washington, and Washington D.C.

 These funds help ensure small businesses can compete with large companies to recruit and retain top-tier talent.